Glória Menezes: Life and career

-Glória Menezes was born in Pelotas, in the state of Rio Grande do Sul.
+Glória Menezes was born in Pelotas, in the state of Rio Grande do Sul, on 19 October 1934.
 Her real name, Nilcedes, is the joining of both her father's name, José Nilo, and her mother's name, Mercedes.

 At the age of six, she and her family moved to São Paulo, where she attended University of São Paulo's School of Dramatic Arts and founded a theater group called Jovens Independentes.
 Her professional career began on São Paulo's TV Tupi in 1959, in the soap opera Um Lugar ao Sol, directed by Dionísio Azevedo.
 In 1962 she appeared in the film O Pagador de Promessas, alongside Leonardo Villar and Anselmo Duarte.
 In 1963, alongside Tarcísio Meira, she starred in the first daily soap opera on Brazilian television, 2-5499 Ocupado, broadcast by TV Excelsior.
 It was during this soap opera that the two actors began dating.

+In 2007 and 2015, Menezes acted on stage in the Brazilian adaptation of the 1971 American film Harold and Maude.
+She portrayed the role of Maude while actor Arlindo Lopes took the role of Harold.

-The Uruguayan LGBT rights activist Gloria Meneses, named herself after Menezes.
+The Uruguayan LGBT rights activist Gloria Meneses named herself after Menezes.

+Menezes died in Rio de Janeiro on 18 August 2026, at the age of 91.